3liz/qgis-wmsGetLegendGraphicTitle/README.md

 ---------------

 wmsGetLegendGraphicTitle is a QGIS Server Plugin.
 It adds QGIS Server specific Layer Title parameter to false if :

-* only one layer is requested
+* Only one layer is requested
-* the requested layer is not a groupe
+* The requested layer is not a group
-* the request has not already LAYERTITLE parameter
+* The request does not have a LAYERTITLE parameter

 Use it for a non QGIS Server specific client.

 Needs *lxml* python module.